Enable Location

 Barker Crossing, Footbridge in Workington, England

-The Royal Engineers constructed this temporary bridge in December 2009 following severe floods that destroyed or damaged all road and pedestrian crossings in Workington.
+The footbridge was built by the Royal Engineers in December 2009 following severe floods that destroyed or damaged all crossings in Workington.
+This rapid construction was necessary to reconnect the separated parts of the town.

 « Barker Crossing - Footbridge in Workington, England » is provided by Around Us (aroundus.com).
 Images and texts are derived from Wikimedia project under a Creative Commons license.
 You are allowed to copy, distribute, and modify copies of this page, under the conditions set by the license, as long as this note is clearly visible.